VERITAS-Observatory/EventDisplay_v4/docs/EVNDISP.md

 # EVENTDISPLAY - IACT event analysis and display

-calibrate and parametrize images, event reconstruction, stereo analysis
+calibrate and parameterize images, event reconstruction, stereo analysis

 ----------------------------------------------

-For installation see INSTALLmd
+For installation see INSTALL.md

 For a detailed description of the command line parameters see [docs/EVNDISP.commandline.md](docs/EVNDISP.commandline.md)